cinghie/wordpress-starter-pack/wp-content/plugins/yith-infinite-scrolling/README.txt

 == Changelog ==

+= 1.1.7 =

+* Fix: Fatal Error with YITH Premium plugin

+= 1.1.6 =

+* Update: Plugin Core

+= 1.1.5 =

+* New: Support to WordPress 5.1.1
+* Update: Plugin Core

 = 1.1.4 =

-* New: Support to WordPress 5.0.2.
+* New: Support to WordPress 5.0.2
-* Update: Plugin Core.
+* Update: Plugin Core
-* Tweak: Better ajax performance on scroll event action.
+* Tweak: Better ajax performance on scroll event action

 = 1.1.3 =

-* New: Support to WordPress 5.0.0.
+* New: Support to WordPress 5.0.0
-* Update: Plugin Core.
+* Update: Plugin Core

 = 1.1.2 =

-* New: Support to WooCommerce 3.5.0.
+* New: Support to WooCommerce 3.5.0
-* Update: Plugin Core.
+* Update: Plugin Core

 = 1.1.1 =

-* Update: Plugin Core.
+* Update: Plugin Core

 = 1.1.0 =

-* New: Support to WordPress 4.9.8.
+* New: Support to WordPress 4.9.8
-* New: Support to WooCommerce 3.4.5.
+* New: Support to WooCommerce 3.4.5
-* Update: Plugin Core.
+* Update: Plugin Core

 = 1.0.9 =

-* New: Support to WordPress 4.9.1.
+* New: Support to WordPress 4.9.1
-* New: Support to WooCommerce 3.2.6.
+* New: Support to WooCommerce 3.2.6
-* Update: Plugin Core.
+* Update: Plugin Core

 = 1.0.8 =

-* New: Support to WordPress 4.8.2.
+* New: Support to WordPress 4.8.2
-* New: Support to WooCommerce 3.1.2.
+* New: Support to WooCommerce 3.1.2
-* Update: Plugin Core.
+* Update: Plugin Core
-* Fix: Use relative url for main AJAX action.
+* Fix: Use relative url for main AJAX action

 = 1.0.7 =

-* Added: Support to WordPress 4.7.
+* Added: Support to WordPress 4.7
-* Added: Support to WooCommerce 2.6.9.
+* Added: Support to WooCommerce 2.6.9
-* Updated: Plugin Core.
+* Updated: Plugin Core

 = 1.0.6 =